-Sorghum is an important cereal crop in Asia, Africa, Australia, and the Americas.
+Sorghum (Sorghum bicolor (L.) Moench) is an important cereal crop in Asia, Africa, Australia, and the Americas.
 It is cultivated on approximately 44 million hectares world wide, and is the fifth major cereal after wheat, rice, maize, and barley.
 Insect pests are one of the major yield reducing factors in sorghum, and result in losses of over \$1,000 million annually in the semi arid tropics (SAT) (ICRISAT 1992).
 Nearly 150 insect species damage the sorghum crop, of which sorghum shoot fly, Atherigona soccata (Rondani) is one of the most important pests in Asia and Africa.
-The shoot fly females lay white, elongated, cigar- shaped eggs singly on the abaxial leaf surface of sorghum seedlings.
-On emergence, the neonate larvae crawl to the plant whorl and move downward between the folds of the young leaves.
-After reaching the growing point, it cuts the growing tip resulting in drying of the central leaf known as 'deadheart'.

-Host plant resistance to insects is often mediated by chemicals produced by the host plant that acts as attractants, repellents, oviposition and feeding stimulants, feeding deterrents, and/or affect the development and survival of insects.
+Host plant resistance to insects is often mediated by chemicals produced by the host plant that act as attractants, repellents, oviposition and feeding stimulants, feeding deterrents, and/or affect the development and survival of insects.
 Phenolic compounds such as, 3-deoxyanthocyanidins or allelochemicals (p-hydroxybenzoates, p-coumarates, and flavonols) are involved in sorghum plant resistance to various biotic stresses (Lo et al. 1999; Weston et al. 1999; Weir et al. 2004).
-The leaf surface constitutes an interface between the shoot fly and the host plant (Ogwaro 1978), and physiological and biological changes in terms of secondary metabolites during the seedling stage have a profound effect on sorghum plant interactions with shoot fly (Singh et al. 2004).
+The leaf surface constituents are an interface between the shoot fly and the host plant (Ogwaro 1978, Chamarthi et al. 2010), and physiological and biological changes in terms of secondary metabolites during the seedling stage have a profound effect on sorghum plant interactions with shoot fly (Singh et al. 2004; Chamarthi et al. 2010).

-It has been observed that females of A. soccata are attracted to volatiles emitted by the seedlings of susceptible sorghum genotypes, and to phototactic (optical) stimuli that may facilitate orientation to its host for oviposition (Nwanze et al. 1998a).
+It has been observed that females of A. soccata are attracted to volatiles emitted by the seedlings of susceptible sorghum genotypes, and to phototactic (optical) stimuli that may facilitate orientation to its host for oviposition (Nwanze et al. 1998).
 A smooth amorphous wax layer and sparse wax crystals characterize shoot fly resistant and moderately resistant genotypes, while susceptible genotypes possess a dense mesh of crystalline epicuticular wax (Nwanze et al. 1992).
-Highly waxy leaves also retain more water as droplets than a non-waxy leaves and viceversa (Nwanze et al. 1990b; Sree et al. 1994).
+Highly waxy leaves also retain more water as droplets than non-waxy leaves and vice-versa (Nwanze et al. 1990; Sree et al. 1994).
 Chemicals present on the surface of sorghum seedlings play an important role in host plant resistance/susceptibility to insects (Sharma and Nwanze 1997).
-Therefore, the present studies were come out to understand the role of chemicals on the leaves of sorghum seedlings in host plant resistance/susceptibility to A. soccata.
+Therefore, the present studies were undertaken to understand the role of biochemical components in host plant resistance/susceptibility to A. soccata.

-Material and methods
+Materials and methods